tipogi/rust.sandbox/practise/playground/echo-play/readme.md

 - __socat__: TCP echo server

 - `socat -v tcp-l:1234, fork exec:'/bin/cat'`: Create a tcp listener (tcp-l) on port 1234.
-When someone hit the server, spun off new connection connection and call `cat` command
+When someone hit the server, spin off new connection connection and call `cat` command
 - `nc 127.0.0.1 1234`: Our client.
 Send some word to tcp server.
 Once we are connect, type words

 ## Source